 During 2020 and 2019, the Company performed an analysis to determine if, based on all available evidence, it considered it more likely than not that some portion or all of the recorded deferred tax assets will not be realized in a future period.
 As a result of the Company's evaluation, the Company concluded that there was insufficient positive evidence to overcome the more objective negative evidence related to its cumulative losses and other factors.
 Accordingly, the Company has maintained a valuation allowance against its U.S. deferred tax asset amounting to \$73.0 million at December 31, 2020 and \$71.4 million at December 31, 2019.
 A similar analysis and conclusion were made with regard to the valuation allowance on the deferred tax assets of the Company's Ireland subsidiary.
 The Ireland subsidiary's business model changed in 2020 to a limited risk distributor.
 As a result, the decision was made to release a portion of the valuation allowance because of the future income resulting in a tax benefit of \$4.1 million.
 The valuation allowance for the capital loss carryforward of \$8.8 million will remain, since there are no current plans to generate capital gains.
-In analyzing the deferred tax assets related to the Company's Canada subsidiaries at such time, the Company's maintaining a valuation allowance of \$12.3 million.
+In analyzing the deferred tax assets related to the Company's Canada subsidiaries at such time, the Company concluded that it was more likely than not that the Canadian federal credits would not be realized in a future period.
+This resulted in the Company's maintaining a valuation allowance of \$12.3 million.
 In addition, because of continued losses, a valuation allowance of \$2.3 million was maintained for the Company's Brazil subsidiary.
-The ECI Acquisition resulted in valuation allowances of \$429.0 million against some of the acquired subsidiaries, comprised of \$38.0 million related to the ECI Israel subsidiaries.
-The deferred tax assets recognized with no valuation allowance at December 31, 2020 and 2019 primarily relate to foreign subsidiaries where recoverability is concluded to be more likely than not that the Canadian federal credits would not be realized in a future period.
-This resulted in the Company's Brazil subsidiary.
-The ECI Acquisition resulted in valuation allowances of \$429.0 million
+The ECI Acquisition resulted in valuation allowances of \$429.0 million related to the ECI Israel subsidiaries, \$29.8 million related to ECI in the U.S., \$13.7 million related to ECI Netherlands and \$5.5 million in the aggregate related to other ECI subsidiaries.
+The deferred tax assets recognized with no valuation allowance at December 31, 2020 and 2019 primarily relate to foreign subsidiaries where recoverability is conc